SayedNadim/RISP_ECCVW/README.md

 ## To test the model
 - Modify the 'test.config' file.
-- Load the pre-trained model in the test script and run
+- Load the pre-trained model (args.resume) in the test script and run